jsborjesson/jsborjesson.github.io/_posts/2020-01-24-a-digression-in-vexillology.md

 - [Oman][flag of oman]
 - [United Arab Emirates][flag of united arab emirates]

+You can see why this is not a popular option.

 **57 (30%)** countries have exactly _3 horizontal stripes_, and **23 (12%)** have exactly _3 vertical stripes_.

 ## Most stripey